SSWConsulting/SSW.People.Profiles/Piers-Sinclair/Piers-Sinclair.md

 ---
 id: "cd429583-e464-eb11-a812-002248148795"

-qualifications: "Bachelor of Science in Computer Science"
+qualifications: "Bachelor of Science in Computer Science, Masters of IT Management (Executive)"

 quote: "Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat."
 quoteAuthor: "Sun Tzu"